CTRL-S-SAVE/Summer-Math-Seating-Program/README.md

 # Summer-Math-Seating-Program
 A seating chart program for Poolesville High School's summer math session.
-Developers should refere to the latest stable build.
+Developers should refer to the latest stable build.

 Changelog: